The Hotel Services v2 Direct Connect provides a method for Travel users to access hotel inventory.

 As sensitive data and payment card details are transferred via API, the Hotel Suppliers need to comply with PCI DSS standard.
 SAP Concur is compliant with PCI DSS standard and undergoes regular security audits.

-SAP Concur prefers to use the newer TLS 1.2, however TLS 1.1 is still supported.
-TLS 1.0 is not supported.
+SAP Concur requires TLS 1.2 (Transport Layer Security) SSL protocol for file transfers.
 The Hotel Supplier will provide SAP Concur HTTPS URL of its end-point.
 Standard HTTPS port 443 should be used.

 SAP Concur will receive a single URL from the Hotel Supplier.
 All requests will go to that URL.